-29 The Commission is currently evaluating the repair and replacement of a plaque honoring John

-30 Cromwell, which is located on the Anheuser Busch property.
-The plaque is located in one of the flower

-31 gardens, and because it was put in flush to the ground, water, ice, snow, etc. has resulted in
+- The Commission is currently evaluating the repair and replacement of a plaque honoring John - 8 Cromwell, which is located on the Anheuser Busch property.
+The plaque is located in one of the flower gardens, and because it was put in flush to the ground, water, ice, snow, etc. has resulted in 9 - deterioration.

-32 deterioration.
 The intent is to either replace or refurbish.
-Come Spring the Commission will work with avoid future deterioration.
-The location of John Cromwell's trading post was on the river, wherever the bank of the river was in 1655.
-The Commission is in possession of a map (dated 1657), which identifies the trading post.
+Come Spring the Commission will work with 10 - Anheuser Busch to remove the plaque and evaluate whether it can be refurbished or has to be replaced.
+11 - She suggested the plaque should be mounted on a rock that is angled and not flush to the ground to 12 - avoid future deterioration.
+The location of John Cromwell's trading post was on the river, wherever the 13 - 14 bank of the river was in 1655.
+The Commission is in possession of a map (dated 1657), which identifies - the trading post.
 The original is in the Massachusetts State archives.
-It shows 7,000 acres given to the
+It shows 7,000 acres given to the 15 - Town of Billerica, MA in order to settle up here, and it shows the location of Cromwell's Trading Post.
+16